Trail Run Project Logo

 Overview

-What makes the run special is the view at the top of the Dome.
-Once you've reached the top, you can see out onto Tuolumne Meadows in three different directions.
-Make sure once you are at the top that you do take the time to run around in order to fully experience the views that the Dome has to offer.
+Lembert Dome is a somewhat steep, but simple run onto the solid granite surface of Lembert Dome.
+Once you've reached the top, you can see out across Tuolumne Meadows in three different directions.
+Take the time to walk around the large summit area in order to fully experience the views that the dome has to offer.

 Need to Know